Method

 In simple terms, the target’s ability to store electrical energy after the current is turned off or after the polarity switches indicates the material is chargeable (ie sulfides, graphite, clays, or other alteration products).

 Through time-series processing, Zonge evaluates the nature of the IP response in both domains.
-The CR processing is in frequency-domain and able to apply decoupling methods in an attempt to remove the frequency dependent EM coupling responses.
+The CR processing is in frequency-domain and decoupling methods can be applied in an attempt to remove the frequency dependent EM coupling responses.
 TD processing allows adjusting of the integration window which can provide information on the nature of early vs late time responses.

 We obtain information on the variation of the resistivity (ohm*m) and chargeability (msec) or phase (mrad) with depth, and surveys are designed with various array configurations, such as Dipole-Dipole, Pole-Dipole, or as a 3D array.